Stadio Plebiscito

 Stadio Plebiscito is a multi-use stadium in Padua, Italy.
 The stadium holds 9,600 all-covered seats.
-It is the home stadium for Italy national rugby league team.
+It has been used as a home venue by the Italy national teams in both rugby union and rugby league.

 It is used mostly for rugby union matches as the home of Petrarca Padova; but for 2010/11 season it will be used also for the home matches of the second football team of the city, San Paolo Padova, playing in Serie D.

+Rugby union

+In October 1996, the venue hosted a test match between Italy and Australia as part of the Wallabies tour of Europe.
+When Italy hosted the 2011 IRB Junior World Championship, it was one of three venues used for the pool stages of the competition.
+The venue was used for Women's Six Nations Championship matches in 2015, 2018 and 2019 with Italy winning on all three occasions.
+In November 2022, the venue hosted the end-of-year international match between the men's teams of Italy and Samoa.